marulkan/cesnet-hive/README.markdown

 ####`alternatives`

-Use alternatives to switch configuration.
-Default: 'cluster' or undef.
+Switches the alternatives used for the configuration.
+Default: 'cluster' (Debian) or undef.

 Use it only when supported (like with Cloudera for example).